UltramarineBlue0/useless-pages/benchmark/README.md

 - use a dedicated messagechannel to communicate to the test executor in the iframe. the test code shouldn't have access to the messagechannel so it has no way to communicate with the parent page

-i'm sure there are probably some very niche ways to store or send data despite csp and sandbox. but csp + sandbox removes most of the risk of executing potentially malicious code in a user's browser
+i'm sure there are probably some very obscure ways to store or send data despite csp and sandbox. but csp + sandbox removes most of the risk of executing potentially malicious code in a user's browser